Free Tax Services

 Here’s a list of items that you should bring to your appointment:

-Social Security cards, ITIN cards or letters for all persons listed on the tax return
+Social Security cards or ITIN cards for all persons listed on the tax return (copies are acceptable)

 Prior year’s tax returns